Registration Open for 2014 Convention

 The 2014 Cattle Industry Annual Convention and National Cattlemen’s Beef Association (NCBA) Trade Show will be in Nashville, Tenn., Feb.
 4-7.
 The Opening General Session on Feb.
 4 officially kicks off the convention.

 Keynoting the session is Captain Richard Phillips, the inspiration for the movie Captain Phillips, starring Tom Hanks.
 The movie is based on Phillip's book, A Captain’s Duty: Somali Pirates, Navy Seals and Dangerous Days at Sea, a fascinating and suspenseful recounting of the first hijacking of a U.S. ship in more than 200 years.
-It’s also the unbelievable story of an ordinary man who found the courage to lead his ship and save his crew while besieged by Somali pirates for 5 days.
+It’s also the unbelievable story of an ordinary man who found the courage to lead his ship and save his crew while besieged by Somali pirates for five days.

 On Feb.
 6, General Session II will feature a keynote address by Archie Manning, an All-American and NFL quarterback, who transcends his athletic achievements.
 People far and wide have been inspired by his warm personality, drive and sense of humor.
 Recognized as a 14-year veteran quarterback and father of two Super Bowl champion quarterbacks, Peyton and Eli, Manning believes the greatest rewards don’t come from winning the game, but from playing the game.
 His other principles for success are leadership, depending on others and being flexible.
 Manning takes these lessons, along with countless others, to inspire audiences to achieve greatness in their journey for personal and professional success.